 • AdwCleaner - malware cleaning software;

-• SUPERAntiSpyware Free is a browser settings blocker.
+• SUPERAntiSpyware Free - browser settings blocker.